 Chandrayaan 1 (India) Launched 22 Oct 2008

 Chandrayaan 1 was India’s first satellite to leave earth’s orbit weighted 1304 Kg with the help of PSLV.
-This lunar craft orbits around moon 100 Km from the moon surface.
+This lunar craft orbits around the moon 100 Km from the moon surface.
 ISRO invited and selected suitable scientific payloads from the international arena.
 Chanrayaan 1 helped NASA discover water on the moon.

 - RADOM from Bulgarian Academy of Science.